davidje13/Website/Readme.md

    2. Add the route destination: `::/0`, target: "Internet Gateway" (then select the same value already used for `0.0.0.0/0`)
    3. Save
-4. Ensure the EC2 Security Group has been set up with `::/0` inbound rules, as described above Also ensure it has an outbound rule for all traffic to `::/0` (will be auto-created by the earlier steps, unless outbound rules have been customised)
+4. Ensure the EC2 Security Group has been set up with `::/0` inbound rules, as described above.
+   Also ensure it has an outbound rule for all traffic to `::/0` (this will be auto-created by the earlier steps, unless outbound rules have been customised)
 5. Go to the EC2 Instance
    1. Select "Actions" &rarr; "Networking" &rarr; "Manage IP addresses"